exonum/exonum-doc/src/get-started/data-proofs.md

 ## Declare Persistent Data

-Similarly to a simple cryptocurrency demo we need to declare the data that we will store in our blockchain, i.e. the `Wallet` type:
+Similarly to a simple Cryptocurrency Demo we need to declare the data that we will store in our blockchain, i.e. the `Wallet` type.
+First, we describe this type in the Protobuf format in the `cryptocurrency.proto` file:

-`proto/cryptocurrency.proto`:

 ```protobuf
 message Wallet {